Thematic Areas - Land Monitoring - Biogeophysical Variable Mapping - Sentinel Online

 Amongst these are:

-Variable mapping applications support studies into these parameters, and tracks monitors how they change over time.
-The combined OLCI/SLSTR Synergy product (SYN) will support the mapping of biogeophysical variables as part of its support to Land Monitoring and Security.
+Variable mapping applications support studies into these parameters, and tracks how they change over time.
+The combined OLCI/SLSTR Synergy product (SYN) supports the mapping of biogeophysical variables as part of its support to Land Monitoring and Security.

 29 September 2015